sschepis/react-copilot/docs/sample-prompts.md

-# Sample Prompts for React LLM UI
+# Sample Prompts for React Copilot

-This document provides example prompts you can use with the React LLM UI chat interface to modify your application.
+This document provides example prompts you can use with the React Copilot chat interface to modify your application.

 ## UI Modifications